ATR to install a new Full Flight Simulator in Toulouse

 About ATR

 ATR is the world number one regional aircraft manufacturer with its ATR 42 and 72 aircraft the best-selling aircraft in the less than 90-seat market segment.
 The unifying vision of the company’s employees is to help everyone, no matter where they are in the world, to connect and develop in a responsible manner.
-Thanks to the efficiency of turboprop technology and the benefits of the company’s focus on continuous innovation, ATR aircraft open more than 140 new routes every year, burn up less fuel and emit less CO2 than regional jets.
+Thanks to the efficiency of turboprop technology and the benefits of the company’s focus on continuous innovation, ATR aircraft open over 130 new routes every year on average, burn 45% less fuel and emit 45% less CO2 than regional jets.
 For all of these reasons, ATR aircraft have been chosen by some 200 companies in 100 countries around the world.
 ATR is a joint-venture between Airbus and Leonardo.